Using Edda

 Now that everything else is set up, let’s start placing notes.

-While you map, it might be helpful to refer to the Grid Waveform.
+While you map, it might be helpful to refer to the Grid Waveform and Spectrogram.

 Basic controls